 Hansjürgen Fettig — Discussion of designs and mechanisms imagined by the ingenious German puppet maker.

-Painting — Planning, mixing, washes, scumbling, dry-brush, color theory.
+Painting — Planning, mixing, washes, scumbling, dry-brush, air-brush, color theory.

 Costuming — Simple patterning and sewing.

-Fee: $1150 plus $100 materials fee (includes shared studio spaces, single room with shared bath, access to kitchen, lunches, and dinner on the first night)
+Fee: $1250 (includes materials, shared studio spaces, single room with shared bath, access to kitchen, lunches, and dinner on the first night)

 About the Instructor